Cafe Cubano

-Jorge Castillo: The secret to Cuban coffee, or what most Cubans call a "cafecito," is the finely ground, dark roasted coffee beans used in the brew.
+Jorge Castillo: The secret to Cuban coffee, or what Cubans call a "cafecito," is the finely ground, dark roasted coffee beans used in the brew.

 Raúl Musibay: Two brands favored by Cubans are Bustelo and Pilon.